Stefanos0710/SignAI-Webside/README.md

 # SignAI-Webside
-This is the officiall webside of SIgnAI.
-You can find the webside under this link: http://signai.dev/
+This is the official website of SignAI.
+You can visit it at https://signai.dev